 “Something!
-Anything, write about school, your hobbies, your hopes, yours fears.
-Write about Game of Thrones or about that drunken lunatic who lives down the road and keeps shouting at people in Gaelic.
+Anything, write about school, your hobbies, your hopes, your fears.
+Tell them about Game of Thrones or about that drunken lunatic who lives down the road and keeps shouting at people in Gaelic.
 I don’t care; just fill up that bloody page.”

 Meanwhile, Esme has gained ground and is now the front runner.
-She’s finished her letter and has ended it with love Esme and several kisses, a beautiful finish,
+She’s completed her letter and has ended it with love Esme and several kisses, what a beautiful finish,

 Aaron is soon hot on her heels.